ChornChhery/ChatBot-with-React-Python/readme.md

 ### 4. Create the .env file

+> ⚠️ This file is NOT in the repo for security reasons.
+You must create it manually.

-Create a file at `backend/.env` with this content:
+Create a new file at `backend/.env` and paste this content:

 ```dotenv
 DATABASE_URL=mssql+pyodbc://@(localdb)\MSSQLLocalDB/ChatBotRagPy?driver=ODBC+Driver+17+for+SQL+Server&Trusted_Connection=yes